 “Organic church,” therefore, best describes the kinds of churches that I and many other Christians around the world have experienced, lived in, and enjoyed.
 And it’s the kind of church that I believe the Lord is raising up in this hour.
 Add to that, the church that we find in the New Testament was above all things . . . organic.
 So it seems to me anyway.

-This blog post has been revised and turned into a chapter in The Rethinking Series along with many other chapters on the same themes.
+This blog post has been revised and turned into a chapter in my upcoming Titan, which will have many more chapters on the subject of organic church life.